Coins - 2004

 abrasions, are struck on specially adapted coining presses.
 Each coin is struck at least twice to bring forth

-nickels — the first of the Westward Journey Nickel Series™ — which commemorates the bicentennials of the
+the first of the Westward Journey Nickel Series™ — which commemorates the bicentennials of the Louisiana

-Louisiana Purchase and Lewis and Clark's expedition.
-At 11 coins, this proof set is the largest ever produced
+Purchase and Lewis and Clark's expedition.
+At 11 coins, this proof set is the largest ever produced by the

 The 50 State Quarters® Program was created to honor each of the 50 states in the order in which they were